 US Crime Rate Index (2025)

-A single 0–100 Crime Index (higher = safer) for all 50 states plus DC and 759 US cities, built from FBI Crime Data Explorer reports for 2025.
-See the safest and most dangerous places, or read the full methodology.
+One 0–100 Crime Index (higher = safer) for all 50 states plus DC and 759 US cities, built from FBI Crime Data Explorer reports for 2025 — plus street-level crime for 28 major cities.
+Find the safest and most dangerous places, compare any two, or read the full methodology.

 Crime Index